ngxs/store/docs/advanced/optimizing-selectors.md

 This `getViewData` selector will not be recalculated when a user types into the input component.
 This selector targets the specific property of `state` it cares about as its argument by leveraging an additional selector.
 When the `name` property of state changes, the `getViewData` arguments _do not change_.
 Memoization is taken advantage of.

-An alternative solution to turning off the selector option is to create selectors outside of your state classes.
+An alternative solution to turning off the selector option is to create a [meta selector](../concepts/select#meta-selectors).
+For example, we declare one selector in our state class and declare another selector outside of our state class:

 ```ts
 @State({...})